Bite Wounds on Cats – Symptoms, Treatments, & More

 Reviewed for accuracy on March 25th, 2020, Zac Pilossoph, Fear-Free Certified DVM, CAVM

 One of the most common conditions our kitten companions will often incur is various types of bite wounds.
 The classic situation is you may come across a wound on your cat that is the result of a bite from another animal, such as other cats or dogs in the household.
 Another common situation is often associated with if your cat lives permanently or semi-permanently outside, where they might get in the occasional scuffle with neighborhood felines or other outdoor animals.

 Regardless of the cause, these fights can result in some nasty injuries, both from the trauma and associated infection.
 The mouth of both house cats other animals are not clean places and neither is the outdoors thus resulting in painful infections and possible health complications.

 Common Causes for Bite Wounds on Cats

 Bite wounds are caused by – you guessed it – bites from other animals.
 While it’s most often another cat that bites your pet, the occasional raccoon, rat, or possum bite isn’t unheard of.

-It’s highly recommended that you keep your domesticated kitty inside – feral cats are unhealthy and are at risk for picking up all sorts of infections and injuries.
+Keeping your cat inside is the best and only method to prevent bite wounds from wild animals or feral cats.
+It’s highly recommended that you prevent your domesticated kitty from coming into contact with feral cats.
+Interactions with feral and other outdoor cats puts them at risk for picking up all sorts of infections and injuries.
 However, if your cat does get out for a short period of time, inspect their body for any injuries or abnormalities when they return.